CaptainCrowbar/crow/docs/options.md

 * A container of any of the above types.
 The type can be any STL compatible container (except `std::basic_string`) that accepts insertion of one of these types.
-Any of the standard sequential containers (`vector`, `deque`, `list`, `forward_list`) will work, as will `set` and other set-like containers, but `map` and other map-like containers will not.
+Any of the standard sequential containers (`vector`, `deque`, `list`) will work, as will `set` and other set-like containers, but `map` and other map-like containers will not.
 Using a container as the output variable implies that the option can accept multiple arguments; all arguments following the option name, up to the next option, are added to the container.

 The initial value of the variable is used as a default if the option is not present on the command line.
 Behaviour is undefined if the variable's value